Music Theory Lessons & Guitar Theory Lessons.

 We only work on music theory with people who really would love to learn it.

-If you belong to that group of people, this following list is a brief selection of what the study of music theory covers.
+If you belong to that group of people, the following list is a brief selection of what the study of music theory covers.

 - Melody: the study of melody